drhsqlite/fossil-mirror/www/javascript.md

 # Use of JavaScript in Fossil

-## Philosophy
+## Philosophy & Policy

 The Fossil development project’s policy is to use JavaScript where it helps make its web UI better, but to offer graceful fallbacks wherever practical.
 The intent is that the UI be usable with JavaScript entirely disabled.
 In every place where Fossil uses JavaScript, it is an enhancement to provided functionality, and there is always another way to accomplish a given end without using JavaScript.